Black and white logo with the words "Ma'ayan spiritual arts" in cursive and lowercase.

 For most of my life I created spaces for other people to make art but never made space for my own.
 I finally prioritized my art making around 2015.
 Initially my art provided comfort and a creative outlet but then!
 I went all in and art making became central to both my spiritual practice and my coping mechanisms.
 Art helped me make sense of the political environment, got me through Covid and the sudden death of my mother.
 I realized that my own experiences could benefit others and I started offering art making experiences and teaching art at various gatherings.
 It’s been full steam ahead ever since!

-I have turned some of my work into products and most of it is available for purchase; both originals as well as prints.
+My work is available for purchase; both originals as well as prints.
 See something you love?
 Email me and we can get you a print.

 Strips of Eucalyptus bark forming a heart